-This Qualification may be suitable for experienced personnel within the security industry with a background in site supervision and members of the security industry who are fulfilling Safety Coordinator roles within their organisation and wish to complete the Certificate IV in Work Health and Safety.
+This Qualification may be suitable for experienced personnel within the mining and oil and gas industry with a background in site supervision and those who are fulfilling Safety Coordinator roles within their organisation and wish to complete the Certificate IV in Work Health and Safety.

 This qualification is suitable for people working in a Work Health and Safety (WHS) role who work to provide leadership and guidance to others and have some limited responsibility for the output of others.

-The qualification is one of the most sought after Nationally recognised Qualifications within the security industry.
+The qualification is one of the most sought after Nationally recognised Qualifications within the industry.

 Participants receive comprehensive learning materials and trainer support.
 Presented using a combination of in-class and external study or external only with an immediate start.